CJSHayward/psh/README.md

 It is intended to be a shell that lets users use Python for its shell scripting.

-Version 2.0 pre-alpha.
+Version 0.0a.
 To run it, run:

 $ git checkout https://github.com/CJSHayward/psh.git
 $ psh/psh